 The accompanying condensed consolidated financial statements of PC Connection, Inc. and its subsidiaries ("PC Connection") have been prepared in accordance with accounting principles generally accepted in the United States of America.
-Such principles were applied on a basis consistent with those of the financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2003 filed with the Securities and Exchange Commission ("SEC").
-The accompanying condensed consolidated financial statements should be read in conjunction with the financial statements contained in our Annual Report on Form 10-K for the year ended consolidated financial statements contained in our Annual Report on Form 10-K. In the opinion of management, the accompanying unaudited condensed consolidated financial statements (consisting only of normal recurring adjustments) necessary for a fair presentation.
-The operating results for the three months ended March 31, 2004 may not be indicative of the results expected for any succeeding quarter or the entire year ending December 31, 2004.
+Such principles were applied on a basis consistent with those of the financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2003 filed with the Securities and Exchange Commission.
+The accompanying condensed consolidated financial statements should be read in conjunction with the financial statements contained in our Annual Report on Form 10-K. In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all adjustments (consisting only of normal recurring adjustments) necessary for a fair presentation.
+The operating results for the three and six months ended June 30, 2004 may not be indicative of the results expected for any succeeding quarter or the entire year ending December 31, 2004.